Skip to main content

 Adult Stuttering

-A weekly therapy and support group for adults who stutter who wish to explore their relationship with stuttering and change this relationship if they choose to.
+A weekly therapy and support group for adults who stutter, providing a space to explore their relationship with stuttering and change this relationship if they choose to.

 Aphasia